garydavenport73/spaid/README.md

 or
 Single Page Application Including Database

-###Please note webpages built should be opened directly, not with a live server.
+### Please note webpages built should be opened directly as a file, not with a live server.

 This project has been brewing in the back of my mind for awhile.